 - 3.10.11 For all developments that: - 1.
 Incorporate a sensitive land use and/or a Point of Reception; and - 2.
 Are within the Noise Influence Area identified on Schedule G. - 3.10.12 The City will ensure, through the Implementing Zoning By-law, Conditions of Draft Plan Approval, Site Plan Agreement, and/or any other legally binding agreement acceptable to the City, that potential adverse noise impacts due to low frequency sound shall include appropriate construction techniques and/or building materials that will mitigate potential adverse noise impacts due to low frequency sound to an interior sound level of 30 dBA, or less in habitable spaces as defined by the Provincial NPC-300 Guideline.
-As a minimum, the dwellings should be constructed of brick veneer or masonry exterior wall construction (minimum STC 53) and be provided with central air conditioning. - 3.10.13 Physical noise mitigation measures (e.g. sound barriers), for residential and/or sensitive land uses adjacent to the compressor station, in addition to the requirements outlined in Section 3.10.12 can be used.
-The height and design of any noise mitigation measures shall be determined by the Noise Feasibility Study to the satisfaction of the City in consultation with TCPL.
+As a minimum, the dwellings should be constructed of brick veneer or masonry exterior wall construction (minimum STC 54) and be provided with central air conditioning. - 3.10.13 Physical noise mitigation measures (e.g. sound barriers), for residential and/or sensitive land uses adjacent to the compressor station, in addition to the requirements outlined in Section 3.10.12 shall be required, the height of which shall be to the satisfaction of the City.